TaleWorlds/Documentations/docs/content/english/Asset Management/creating_custom_banner_icons.md

 * If you've done the previous steps correctly, a popup should display a new file detected.
 Click import.
 <img src="/img/creating_custom_banner_icons/banner_icons_resource_browser_2.png" style="height:500px;"/>

 * Go into **BannerIcons** subfolder and click on the texture you've created and set the Import Settings as shown below.
-It can also be recommended to press "**Do not Compress**" if your banner has a high amount of detail
+It can also be recommended to tick the "**Do not Compress**" option if your banner has a high amount of detail.
 <img src="/img/creating_custom_banner_icons/banner_icons_resource_browser_3.png" style="height:500px;"/>

 * While in the same folder, right click and select **Create** and then **Material**.
 Name this material with the same name that your texture has.